-Pursuant to Section 6.51 of the Local Government Act 1995, a late payment interest charge on outstanding rates and charges calculated at the rate of 11 per cent will apply for the year ending 30 June 2019.
+Pursuant to Section 6.51 of the Local Government Act 1995, a late payment interest charge on outstanding rates and charges calculated at the rate of 7% will apply for the financial year ending 30 June 2022.

-The late payment interest charge will apply to all current rates and charges remaining unpaid 35 days from the date of issue of the rate notice.
+The late payment interest charge will apply to all current and arrears rates and charges remaining unpaid 35 days from the date of issue of the rate notice being 24 August 2021.
 Interest will be calculated and updated daily.

-Unpaid rates and charges from previous years, (rate arrears), will also attract late payment interest charges, calculated at the rate of 11 per cent, for as long as they remain unpaid.
+Unpaid rates and charges from previous years, (rate arrears), will also attract late payment interest charges, calculated at the rate of 7%, for as long as they remain unpaid.

-If the amount shown as payable in respect of rates and charges is not paid in full or the first instalment is not paid by the due date, the full amount will become overdue and may be recovered by court action (for example through a general procedure claim, or seizure and sale order goods/land).
+If the amount shown as payable in respect of rates and charges is not paid in full, or the first instalment is not paid by the due date or you are not on an agreed Direct Debit arrangement with the City, the full amount will become overdue and may be recovered by court action (for example through a General Procedure Claim (GPC), or seizure and

 The following administration fees will apply when requesting a statement of rates or a rate book confirmation letter showing the rating information.